VEFA and New Developments

 Related reading and next steps

-This page works best when paired with the reservation, payment, and new-development comparison pages, because foreign-buyer friction often becomes visible there first.
+This page works best when paired with the reservation, payment, and buyer-readiness pages, because foreign-buyer friction usually appears when those otherwise clear-looking steps have to be managed from abroad.

 Guide